piku235/JungiThemeBundle/Resources/doc/theme-holder.md

 Theme holder
 ============

-As you know a theme holder is used to hold the current theme instance.
+A theme holder is a place where the current theme instance is kept.
 By default the current theme is resolved by theme selector.
-To access a theme holder you have to use the service `jungi_theme.holder`.
+The theme holder is accessible via the service `jungi_theme.holder`.

-Basically a theme holder is a class which implements the `Jungi\Bundle\ThemeBundle\Core\ThemeHolderInterface`.
-With this
+A theme holder implements the `Jungi\Bundle\ThemeBundle\Core\ThemeHolderInterface`.

 ```php
 interface ThemeHolderInterface